 Northside Christian College is aligned with one main sporting body: the Christian Schools Events Network (CSEN).
 The aim of these sporting networks is to promote friendship, goodwill and a spirit of sportsmanship and comradeship, together with healthy competition.
 These inter-school competitions cover a wide range of seasonal sports including: Netball, Volleyball, Soccer, Basketball, Tennis, Cricket and Softball.
 Annually, all students are challenged to compete in the CSEN Swimming, Cross Country and Athletics carnivals.

-Sporting Opportunities in 2020
+Sporting Opportunities

-Term I
+Term 1

-Year 3 to 6 Swimming Program Year 5 to 12 Swimming Carnival CSEN Secondary Fortnightly Sport Year 5/6 District Weekly Sport
+Year 3 to 6 Swimming Program

+Year 5 to 12 Swimming Carnival

+CSEN Secondary Fortnightly Sport

+Year 5/6 District Weekly Sport

+CSEN Prim & Sec Swimming Competition